aerhard/linter-autocomplete-jing/README.md

 The linter depends on a Java Runtime Environment (JRE) v1.6 or above.
 If running `java -version` on the command line returns an appropriate version number, you should be set.
 Otherwise, install a recent JRE and provide the path to the Java executable either in the PATH environment variable or in the linter-jing package settings in Atom.

+## Settings

+* *Java Executable Path:* The path to the Java executable file (`java`) to be used running Jing.
+* *JVM Arguments:* Space-separated list of arguments to get passed to the Java Virtual Machine on which the validation server is run.
+* *Schema Cache Size:* The maximum number of schemata retained simultaneously in memory.
+(There is a -- now fixed -- bug in a recent version of Atom's Settings View preventing users from setting 0 as a value in numeric fields, see the discussion at https://github.com/atom/settings-view/issues/783).
+* *Display Schema Parser Warnings:* Whether or not to display warning messages from the schema parser.
+* *XML Catalog:* The path to the XML Catalog file to be used in validation.

+(In order to edit the settings, open Atom's settings view by pressing <kbd>Ctrl-,</kbd> or by selecting "Packages" / "Settings View" / "Open" in the main menu).
+In the "Packages" tab, search for "linter-jing" and click the "Settings" button.)

+## Commands

+* *linter-jing:clear-schema-cache*: Removes all schema and catalog data from the in-memory cache so it will get read from disk in the next validation run.

 ## File types

 The linter gets activated when the document in the active editor tab has one of the following top-level grammar scopes: `text.xml`, `text.xml.xsl`, `text.xml.plist` or `text.mei`.
 The Atom core package [language-xml](https://atom.io/packages/language-xml) (installed by default) assigns a large set of common XML file extensions to the `text.xml` and `text.xml.xsl` scopes.
 XML property lists are supported by another core package, [language-property-list](https://atom.io/packages/language-property-list).
 In order to associate `.mei` files with `text.mei`, install [language-mei](https://atom.io/packages/language-xml).